How to Prevent Vaginal Infections?

 Change your diet

 Some studies suggest that eating yogurt with active cultures may help the body fight yeast overgrowth.
-Also it is recommended limiting the sugar intake.
+It’s also recommended to limit sugar intake.